Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Banh Xeo Zon

 MAP.
 The busy Banh Xeo Zon Pancake shop specializes in Central Style Banh Xeo.
-The meal comes with three pancakes – each one costs 22k, for a meal total of 66k.
 For my meal, I ordered one of each (beef, chicken and shrimp), but guests can get all of one kind or mix-and-match.
 The service started off a little slow, but the waiters are helpful in showing patrons how to assemble and eat the pancakes.

 Pro Tip: There are two drastically different variations of Banh Xeo: Central Style and Southern Style.
 The one mentioned above is typically found being served in Northern and Central Vietnam (like the kind of food we had in Da Nang).